-“Adventist netAward” was established in 2008 by the Communication department at the Seventh-day Adventist Church world headquarters, and recognizes meritorious contribution to the Church’s online ministry through the avenues of Internet and related technology, and in this context – visionary implementation of online ministry, excellence in responsible use of technological advancement, application development and recognition of outreach potential of online technology.
+“Adventist netAward” was established in 2008 by the Communication department of the Seventh-day Adventist World Church to recognize meritorious contributions to the Church’s online ministry through the Internet and related technology in the following categories – visionary implementation of online ministry, excellence in the responsible use of technological advancement, application development, and recognition of the outreach potential of online technology.

-The Award is offered in harmony with the vision statement of the church’s communication strategy: “Seventh-day Adventists will communicate hope by focusing on the quality of life that is complete in Christ,” as well as in the context of the church’s Web site guidelines and the objectives of the Global Internet Evangelism Network.
+The Award is offered in harmony with the vision statement of the Church’s communication strategy: “Seventh-day Adventists will communicate hope by focusing on the quality of life that is complete in Christ,” as well as in the context of the Church’s website guidelines and the objectives of the Global Internet Evangelism Network.

 - Billy Biaggi,

 2008 – Denver, Colorado, USA

 For fostering awareness of technological advances to expand the ministry and mission of the Seventh-day Adventist Church.

 For development of a Seventh-day Adventist ministry tool for reaching online communities and communicating the values of Bible study on the internet.

 For continuing vision to communicate the gospel through internet technology and commitment to grow the Seventh-day Adventist internet community.

 For fostering the use of online technology in the mission of the Seventh-day Adventist Church, specifically reaching the unreached people groups in the 10/40 Window through the internet.